Running Time: 92 minutes

-He speaks little Italian and finds daily life a struggle, concerned by the studio’s refusal to honour his expense claims.
+He speaks little Italian and finds daily life a struggle, concerned by the studio’s refusal to honor his expense claims.
 Never venturing outside, even sleeping in the studio itself.
 In a genuinely sweet moment, he recreates the familiar sounds of home to find some comfort.
 Letters from his mother only aggravate him further, fuelling his homesickness

 Jones gives a wonderful performance throughout.
 It’s great to see the British actor, given such a challenging leading role and handling it so effortlessly.

-As Gilderoy’s mind slowly begins to unravel, his professional and private life slowly begins to merge.
+As Gilderoy’s mind slowly begins to unravel, his professional and private life slowly begin to merge.
 By the feature’s climax, his character is left as a vacuous empty shell of a man.
 His sudden ability to learn Italian will leave some to wonder what is actually going on.

 Some horror fans might be left disappointed by the lack of any bloodletting or gore throughout the film.
-However Strickland’s dark atmospheric film masterfully created a growing sense of unease as it played out, seemingly building towards a final reveal or revelation.
+However, Strickland’s dark atmospheric film masterfully created a growing sense of unease as it played out, seemingly building towards a final reveal or revelation.

 Sadly though, such a revelation never comes, in a move which might frustrate some viewers, the film ends with a whimper rather than a bang.
 Some might be left a little underwhelmed by the feature, as it leaves viewers to come to their own conclusions on the film’s ending.

 Berberian Sound Studio has received largely positive praise with many film critics lavishing considerable praise upon the movie.
-It has also benefited from great festival buzz.
-At the Film 4 FrightFest, the movie was awarded with the coveted Best Film Award.
+It has also benefited from the great festival buzz.
+At the Film 4 FrightFest, the movie was awarded the coveted Best Film Award.

-With so many film makers switching towards digital film editing techniques, it’s great to see a film that reminds us just how inventive and talented those people behind the scenes in the film industry, during the early 1970’s and 1980’s actually were.
+With so many filmmakers switching towards digital film editing techniques, it’s great to see a film that reminds us just how inventive and talented those people behind the scenes in the film industry, during the early 1970’s and 1980’s actually were.